 Skill level of Manufacturing Technicians Training Program (Manufacturing sites in Japan)

 The Olympus Group regards its manufacturing technicians as an important source of added value.

-At Olympus Vietnam Co., Ltd., where medical products are manufactured, a certification system for bonding and soldering work has been introduced.
+We implement training programs for employees aiming for high-level certification.
+Since advice can be received from high-level certified technicians, these programs naturally strengthen organizational capability and also boost individual motivation.
+As with manufacturing sites in Japan, at Olympus Vietnam Co., Ltd., which handles the manufacture of medical products, a certification system for bonding and soldering work has been introduced.
 This is designed to upgrade the training and education programs and contribute to the creation of a global manufacturing system.